How High Do Planes Fly?

 In the days of commercial airplanes with piston engines, back in the late 1940s and the 1950s, aircraft couldn’t fly as high as today for two main reasons:

-• piston engines were less highly powered and would not work efficiently at altitudes of 30,000 and above
+• Piston engines were less highly powered and would not work efficiently at altitudes of 30,000 and above

-• many aircraft were not pressurized so they could not fly much above 13,000 feet without causing discomfort to passengers
+• Many aircraft were not pressurized, so they could not fly much above 13,000 feet without causing discomfort to passengers

 How high do domestic flights fly?